emilias90/coderscamp/README.md

-This was my first project to comlete task during Coderscamp.
+This was my first project to complete task during Coderscamp.

 # Project Title